DarkCodeStudios/awesome-functions/README.md

-# awesome-functions
+# Work in progress..
-Awesome functions in php js
+These codes are tests for apps and DarkOS.